Is Climate Change Causing a Rise in Dengue?

 Understanding Dengue Fever

 Its prevalence has significantly risen in recent decades in tropical countries.
-While most individuals experience no symptoms and recover quickly, some can develop a severe form (dengue haemorrhagic fever or dengue shock syndrome) that require hospitalisation.[3],[4]
+While most individuals experience no symptoms and recover quickly, some may develop severe dengue and require hospitalization.[3][4]

 Climate Change and Dengue: Knowing the Impact

-Malaysia is experiencing extreme weather events attributed to climate change, including floods and shifts in monsoons.
+Malaysia is experiencing extreme weather events attributed to climate change, including floods and shifts in the monsoon season.
 Driven by rising temperatures, the Aedes mosquitoes, responsible for dengue transmission, mature more quickly, and their breeding grounds multiply due to prolonged weather patterns.[2]

-- Warmer Weather: Higher temperatures lead to an increase of reproduction and growth of mosquitoes, as well as the frequency of mosquito bites.
+- Warmer Weather: Higher temperatures lead to increased reproduction and growth of the mosquito population, increasing the risk of mosquito bites.

-- Humidity: High humidity helps Aedes mosquitoes live longer and lay more eggs.
+- Humidity: High humidity helps mosquitoes live longer and lay more eggs.

-- Rain and Flooding: Excessive rain and flooding create more breeding spots for Aedes mosquitoes.
+- Rain and Flooding: Excessive rain and floods may create more breeding spots for mosquitoes.

 The Rise of Dengue in Malaysia